sebastiandevops/tweepy_bot/README.md

         api: The Twitter API object used for interacting with the Twitter platform.
         hashtag: The hashtag to be included in the tweet.
-        date_format: The formatted date to be included in the tweet.
+        date_format: The format for the date (either "esp" or "eng").
+                     Default is None.
         data: The data to populate the tweet.
+        line: The desired line.
+It can be either "longest" or "random".
+              Default is None.
+If None, the tweet line will be random.
         text: The custom text to be included in the tweet.
               Overrides other tweet components if provided.
         source: The data source for the tweet.